pete-jacobsson/gdgtm/README.md

 To get an overview of the functuionality see the test script and the Documentation.

+## Package build
+The package is compiled using the .toml process: python -m build

+Building the deocs:
+chmod +x generate_docs.sh
+./build_docs.sh

 ## Installation
-The package is compiled using the .toml process.

 You can install it from github (requires GIT): pip install "git+https://github.com/pete-jacobsson/gdgtm"

-### Package was developed and tested using the following:
+## Package was developed and tested using the following:
 The .toml is configured to import these versions of the packages or higher:

 - numpy 1.24.3